 Turda Salt Mine ( Salina Turda)

 A medical cure with salt air is good for everybody!
-But when you can visit new places and get a medical treatment in the same time is just perfect!
+But when you can visit new places and get medical treatment at the same time is just perfect!
 Around Transylvania there are salt mines, but the most representative one is Turda Salt Mine.
 The wow factor of the mine is that it is split in two: part of the mine is an amusement park and the other part is a museum.
 In the mine you can take a rowboat on the underground lake or play bowling.
 What a nice way to spend your time!

 Alba Iulia Citadel